Why Charleston Contractors Are Adopting the '5-Minute Rule' for Customer Responses

 Your customers want their problem solved quickly.
 They don't care whether they talk to a human or an AI—they care about getting a response right now instead of waiting until Tuesday.

-In fact, studies show that 67% of customers prefer self-service options (like AI chat or voice) if it means getting an immediate response instead of waiting hours or days to talk to a human.
+In fact, many customers prefer self-service options (like AI chat or voice) if it means getting an immediate response instead of waiting hours or days to talk to a human.

 Plus, modern AI voice assistants sound completely natural.
 Most customers don't even realize they're talking to AI until you tell them.
 And when they do realize it?
 The most common response is, "Wow, that's impressive.
 I'm glad you guys are available 24/7."